NickStefan/django-db-cascade/README.md

 )
 ```

-# Ticket
+### Ticket
-The ticker where django has discussed bringing on_delete_db to django:
+The ticker where django has discussed bringing DB_CASCADE to django:
 https://code.djangoproject.com/ticket/21961